mongodb/docs/source/reference/mongoexport.rst

 .. option:: --version

-   Returns the version of the ``mongoexport`` utility.
+   Returns the version of the :option:`mongoexport` utility.

 .. option:: --host <hostname><:port>

-   Specifies a resolvable hostname for the ``mongod`` from which you want to export data.
-By default ``mongoexport`` attempts to connect to a MongoDB process ruining on the localhost port number 27017.
+   Specifies a resolvable hostname for the :option:`mongod` from which you want to export data.
+By default :option:`mongoexport` attempts to connect to a MongoDB process ruining on the localhost port number 27017.

    Optionally, specify a port number to connect a MongboDB instance running on a port other than 27017.